Articles written by Saratoga Sun Editorial

 Saratoga Sun Editorial|Dec 8, 2021

 Nearly two years since the global pandemic began, the newest variant of the coronavirus (COVID-19) has been detected in the United States.
 We are still learning about omicron, the most recent variant first discovered in South Africa.
 Both the World Health Organization (WHO) and the Centers for Disease Control (CDC) have classified it as a Variant of Concern.
 Due to its early detection, it is still unclear if this variant is more severe than the original coronavirus or if it’s more transmissible.
-According to both organizations, while there...
+According to both organizations, while there is c...
 Full story

 • Walking the talk